meireles/GitTutorial/cheat_sheet.md

 git revert <commit>     # Undo all changes introduced in <commit>
 ```

->Suppose that you changed code all over the place, added and ?committed the changes and realized that your analysis stopped working.
-In this situation, you can revert all the changes from the last commit using

 ##5.
 "Syncing" to a Server <a id="remote"></a>

 If cloned from a server, your repo should already have a connected remote (origin).
 To list the remotes connected to your repo, run: